 - 3/4 cup bread crumbs (gluten-free if needed)

-- 6 tbsp hemp seeds or almond flour (see notes)
+- 6 tbsp hemp seeds or almond flour , grind the hemp seeds for best results (see notes)

 - 6 tsp dried parsley